thanusiv/Link-s-True-Journey-Part-Two/README.md

 - Cool ending cinematic if you beat the game
 - Keys, generator, spider and player have random locations from each playthrough
 - Not so happy ending cinematic if you get caught by the spider
-- Spider stun animations are cool to look at in first-person (you can try to stun-lock the spider!)
+- Spider stun animations are funny to look at in first-person (you can try to stun-lock the spider!)

 ## Technologies Used